Narrator/angularjs-canvas-crop/README.md

 $ bower install
 ```

-Serve the presentation and monitor source files for changes
+Serve the application and monitor source files for changes
 ```sh
 $ grunt serve
 ```